gdanko/enpass/README.md

         * Check `SQLCipher3 Defaults`
         * In the `Password` field, put `x'<encoded_hext_string>'`
         * Click `OK`
-* You can now query the database to look around.
+* You can now query the database to look

 ## To Do
 * Allow the user to specify fields to display